GoogleCloudPlatform/terraform-example-foundation-app/README.md

 # Deploy Bank of Anthos on example-foundations

+> [!WARNING]
+> This blueprint is now deprecated.
+Please refer to the [enterprise application blueprint](https://github.com/GoogleCloudPlatform/terraform-google-enterprise-application) for an updated implementation of GKE as an internal developer platform.

 ## Overview

 This module contains additional Terraform configurations that are meant to extend and modify the framework defined by [terraform-example-foundation](https://github.com/terraform-google-modules/terraform-example-foundation).